 MAKE YOUR OWN TASTE-A-LIKE TAKEAWAY FOOD

-I have used the paperback version of this book A LOT and I notice that it is currently available on Kindle for only £1.99, so might buy that version too.
-Some of my favourite recipes in this book are:
+I have used the paperback version of the original The Takeaway Secret book A LOT and some of my favourite recipes in this book are:

 - American Breakfast Sausage – Same as the Sausage McMuffin from McDonalds